On This Page

 • Storage auto-scales with your data volume and retention settings.

-Start with the amount of raw, uncompressed data you expect per day, then include headroom for spikes and growth.
+To choose the right lakehouse engine size, think about the amount of raw, uncompressed data you expect per day, then include headroom for spikes and growth.

 If your ingest rate changes, or you experience ingest or search latency, you can resize your lakehouse engine.
 If the available sizes are not enough, you can add more lakehouse engines to distribute the workload.